-The Resource Centre holds 3 fiction collections:
+The Library holds multiple fiction collections:

-online databases (PDF, 30 KB) to provide students access to quality, high level academic resources.
+The Library subscribes to a range of online databases to provide students access to quality, high level academic resources.
 These are available through the Library page on StudentNet.

 Databases provide up to date information on current issues as well as research and analysis of a wide range of topics.

 The information in databases is not available via a simple Google search as sites are secured with usernames and passwords.

 Brisbane State High School uses the American Psychological Association (APA) style for all referencing.

-University of Queensland (PDF, 327 KB) provide detailed guides.
-For advice on referencing issues, visit the Resource Centre.
+Queensland University of Technology and The University of Queensland provide detailed guides.
+For advice on referencing issues, visit the Library.

 Please ask for assistance if you are unsure how to access or use these services.

 © The State of Queensland (Department of Education)